EmanuelBender/GoogleSheet_Inventory_System/README.md

 Shopping List:
 The list is created according to the following criteria:
 Shopping list tick box and low inventory amount on each Item row.
-If the amount in the actual inventory is too low it's on the list, if the tick box is activated.
-This is why we need to track our Builds as well, to have an accurate and almost automatic representation of the actual real world items in the inventory.
+This is why we need to track our Builds and invoices, to have an accurate and
+automatic representation of the actual real world items in our inventory.

 Inject Invoice:
 Create a folder in Google Drive, enter folder name in Main Functions.js, place invoices inside, and trigger via the Inject Order button.